Uric acid - urine

 What Abnormal Results Mean

-High uric acid levels in the urine may be due to:
+A high uric acid level in the urine may be due to:

 - Cancers that have spread (metastasized)